ericlee88/puzzles/README.md

 Source missing.

-There are 100 prinsoners, and they will go in a room and each will put on a hat randomly numbered 1 to 100 (with duplicates).
+There are 100 prisoners, and they will go in a room and each will put on a hat randomly numbered 1 to 100 (with duplicates).
 They will be able to see other prisoners' hats, but cannot communicate.
 If any prisoner guesses their own hat's number, everyone goes free; everyone is executed if no one guesses correctly.
 They can convene and come up with a strategy prior to the game.
 What is the best strategy to survive?

 <details>
   <summary>Solution and explaination</summary>